eymenesad/Knight-s-Tour-Problem/README.md

 # Knight's Tour Problem

 This repository contains a Python implementation of the Knight's Tour Problem.
 The Knight's Tour is a mathematical problem in which a knight is placed on a chessboard and must visit each square exactly once, following the movement rules of a knight in chess.
+The program employs a probabilistic  (Las Vegas) to solve the Knight’s Tour problem on a chessboard.

 ## Getting Started